So it's December 12th, the big day arrives. What happens next?

 - Polling stations close at 10pm.
 If you are in the queue by that time, you are still entitled to vote even if you have not cast your ballot yet.
 If you arrive after 10pm, you will be turned away.

-- You are not obliged to present anybody with identification proving who you are or your polling card.
+- You are not obliged to present anybody with identification proving who you are or your polling card, unless you are voting in Northern Ireland.
 You are also not obliged to tell anybody who you plan to vote for, or have voted for.

 - To protect the electoral process, photography inside polling stations is prohibited.
 We all love a selfie, but outside only!